 If the landlord keeps the security deposit for physical damage to the property and has not completed either of the inspection reports, then the landlord has committed an offence.
 The tenant can contact Service Alberta for more information about making a consumer complaint.
-The tenant could also make an application in Provincial Court or through the Residential Tenancy Dispute Resolution Service for return of the security deposit.
+The tenant could also make an application in Alberta Court of Justice Civil or through the Residential Tenancy Dispute Resolution Service for return of the security deposit.